-- Matching new refugee employees with "buddies" or co-workers that can help address the new hire's questions relating to the company's culture. - Consider making accommodations for refugee employees, e.g. aligning break times with prayer times or adjusting your uniform policies to accommodate cultural norms around appropriate clothing.
+- Matching new refugee employees with "buddies" or co-workers that can help address the new hire's questions relating to the company's culture. - ▲ Consider making accommodations for refugee employees, e.g. adjusting your uniform policies to accommodate cultural norms around appropriate clothing.

 Some refugee employees may need to be told that it is acceptable to speak up and ask clarifying questions.
-In this case, co-workers should know to check in with their refugee colleagues and encourage this behavior.
+In this case, coworkers should know to check in with their refugee colleagues and encourage this behavior.